Panama City, Panama

 What are the schools in Panama City like?

 "I would look into it if you want a Christian school OR a school that is high in moral teaching.
 Many of the parents and students are not Christian so it is not forced upon the students/families.
-Great school that I am very pleased with," said one expat in Panama City with children at Crossroads Christian Academy.
+Great school that I am very pleased with," remarked one expat living in Panama City with children attending Crossroads Christian Academy.

 What are the pros and cons of living in Panama City?